IPL-UV/geospatial_examples/README.md

 To add/correct/improve an example:

 * fork the repository
-* make your changes by following the [guidelines](guidelines.md)
+* make your changes by following the [examples guidelines](code/README.md)
 * update this [README](README.md) with the new info
 * send a pull request
-* if modifying an already existing example, request a review from the original creator and/or the current maintainer of the modified example
+* if modifying an already existing example, request a review from the original creator and/or the current maintainer of the modified example.

 ### Languages